 In February 2016, the FASB issued ASU 2016-02, "Leases."
 This ASU will require lessees to recognize almost all leases on the balance sheet as a right-of-use asset and a lease liability.
 For statement of operations purposes, the FASB retained a dual model, requiring leases to be classified as finance leases or operating leases.
 In July 2018, the FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements, to provide an additional transition method options available to registrants.
 In accordance with Topic 842, a registrant can elect not to present comparative financial information under Topic 842 if it recognizes a cumulative-effect adjustment to retained earnings upon adoption.
 The Company intends to make this transition election.
 Additionally, the Company will elect the package of practical expedients permitted under the transition guidance within the new standard, which among other things, allows the Company to carryforward the historical lease classification.
 The amendments in Topic 842 are effective for the Company for fiscal years beginning with 2019, including interim periods within that year, with early adoption permitted.
 The Company has performed an assessment of the impact of the adoption of the amendments within Topic 842 on the Company's consolidated balance sheet for the Company's leases, which primarily consist of facility leases.
-Based on the Company's assessment, the estimated impact of the adoption of Topic 842 will result in the recognition of approximately \$550,000 to \$600,000 of right-of-use assets and lease liabilities are based on the present value of future minimum lease payments defined within the corresponding facility lease agreements.
+Based on the Company's assessment, the estimated impact of the adoption of Topic 842 will result in the recognition of approximately \$550,000 to \$600,000 of right-of-use assets and lease liabilities as of January 1, 2019 on the consolidated balance sheet.
+The right-of-use assets and lease liabilities are based on the present value of future minimum lease payments defined within the corresponding facility lease agreements.
 The impact from the adoption of Topic 842 to the Company's accumulated deficit as of January 1, 2019 or post adoption impact to our consolidated statement of operations and comprehensive loss is not expected to be material.